BORANG REVIEW (FOR REVIEWER)

 Interaksi journal focuses on writings that contains research and contemporary thinking in the field of Communication Studies in various angles/perspectives. include:

 Every article that goes to the editorial staff will be selected through Initial Review processes by Editorial Board.
-Then, the articles will be sent to the Mitra Bestari/ peer reviewer and will go to the next selection by Single Blind Peer Review Process.
+Then, the articles will be sent to the Mitra Bestari/ peer reviewer and will go to the next selection by Double Blind Peer Review Process.
 After that, the articles will be returned to the authors to revise.
 These processes take a month (four week) for a maximum time.
 In the each manuscript, Mitra Bebestari/ peer reviewer will be rated from the substantial and technical aspects.
 Mitra Bestari/ peer reviewer that collaboration with Interaksi : Jurnal Ilmu Komunikasi is the experts in Communication Science area and issues around it.
 They were experienced in the prestigious journal and publication that was spread around the national and abroad.

 Published twice a year every June and November